RVCC-IDMX/regex-01-template/README.md

-# RegEx 2 - Regular Expressions project is written in [Node](https://nodejs.org/en/), and tested with [Jest - the delightful JavaScript Testing Framework](https://jestjs.io/).
+# RegEx 2 - Regular Expressions

+This project is written in [Node](https://nodejs.org/en/), and tested with [Jest - the delightful JavaScript Testing Framework](https://jestjs.io/).

 ---